Philip Henry Gosse: Popular nature writer

 "Much of Gosse's success was due to the fact that he was essentially a field naturalist who was able to impart to his readers something of the thrill of studying living animals at first hand rather than the dead disjointed ones of the museum shelf.
 In addition to this he was a skilled scientific draughtsman who was able to illustrate his books himself."

 Suffering from headaches, perhaps the result of overwork, Gosse, with his family, began to spend more time away from London on the Devon coast.
 Here along the sea shore, Gosse began serious experimentation with ways to sustain sea creatures so that they could be examined "without diving to gaze on them."
+He constructed and stocked the first marine aquarium, and first public aquarium, in the world in 1853, in London.
 Although there had been attempts to construct what had previously been called an "aquatic vivarium" (a name Gosse found "awkward and uncouth"), Gosse published The Aquarium in 1854 and set off a mid-Victorian craze for household aquariums.
 The book was financially profitable for Gosse, and "the reviews were full of praise".
 Even in this work, Gosse used natural science to point to the necessity of salvation through the blood of Christ.
 In 1856 Gosse was elected a Fellow of the Royal Society, which, because he had no university position or inherited wealth, gave him "a standing he otherwise lacked."

 A few months before Gosse was honoured, his wife discovered that she had breast cancer.
 Rather than undergo surgery (a risky procedure in 1856), the Gosses decided to submit to the ointments of an American doctor, Jesse Weldon Fell, who if not a charlatan, was certainly on the fringe of contemporary medical practice.
 After much suffering, Emily Gosse died on 9 February 1857.
 She entrusted her husband with their son's salvation, and perhaps her death drove Gosse into his "strange severities and eccentric prohibitions."
+In 1857, Philip Henry Gosse published A Memorial of the Last Days on Earth of Emily Gosse by Her Husband Philip Henry Gosse, FRS.